 Mr. Lynch is the creator of the Retire Me Right educational and marketing program.
-Through this program, Registered investment representatives of Wealth Watch offers educational workshops to prospective clients based on a series of lesson plans developed by Mr. Lynch.
-Mr. Lynch is compensated via a percentage of insurance commissions generated by attendees who attend and purchase insurance products.
+Through this program, Registered investment representatives of Wealth Watch offer educational workshops to prospective clients based on a series of lesson plans developed by Mr. Lynch.
+Mr. Lynch is compensated via a percentage of insurance commissions generated by attendees who purchase insurance products.
 Please be advised that there is a potential conflict of interest in that there is an economic incentive for Mr. Lynch to encourage a Wealth Watch registered investment representative to use the Retire Me Right program.

-The use of Retire Me Right is not a condition of association with Wealth Watch, it's registered investment representatives are not required to use the Retire Me Right program, and Wealth Watch does not receive any compensation for having registered investment representatives enrolled in the program.
-James R. McClanahan is a shareholder and board member of Wealth Watch Partners.
-Please be advised there is a potential conflict of interest in that there is an economic incentive to recommend insurance and other investment products.
-Please also be advised that Wealth Watch strives to put its clients' interests first and foremost.
-Clients are in no way required to implement a plan through any representative of Wealth Watch Partners.
-Other than for insurance products that require a securities license, such as variable insurance products, clients may utilize any insurance carrier or insurance agency they desire.
-For products requiring a securities and insurance license, clients may be limited to agents that are licensed to offer both securities and insurance products.
+The use of Retire Me Right is not a condition of association with Wealth Watch, its registered investment representatives are not required to use the Retire Me Right program, and Wealth Watch does not receive any compensation for having registered investment representatives enrolled in the program.